michelleful/code-blog/_posts/2014-08-28-kivy-and-ubuntu.markdown

 ---
 layout: post
 title:  Getting a Kivy app from Ubuntu 14.04 onto your Android device
+subtitle: A guide to the hoops you have to jump through
+author: Michelle Fullwood
+header-img: "img/post-bg-05.jpg"
 tags:
 - howto
 - kivy